hcmlab/discover-modules/modules/blazepose/README.md

 - `video` (`Video`): The video input on which the model should detect the pose

 ### Output
-- `pose` (`stream:SSIStream:feature;body;pose;blazepose`) : The output stream containing the coordinated of the pose.
-Coordinates are normalized with respect to the image resolution, with 0,0 being the top center coordinate.
+- `pose_ssi` (`stream:SSIStream:feature;body;pose;blazepose`) : The output stream containing the coordinated of the pose in ssi format.
+Coordinates are normalized to [-1,1] with respect to the image resolution, with 0,0 being the top center coordinate.
   - 0:`HEAD_POS_X`
   - 1:`HEAD_POS_Y`
   - 2:`HEAD_POS_Z`